3.10 Promotion of entrepreneurship culture

 On this page

-BMWi, various education ministries in the federal states and education initiatives support the largest online start-up simulation game in Germany, the German student entrepreneurs award (Deutscher Gründerpreis für Schüler).
-Young people from schools and vocational colleges aged 16 and over can turn their ideas into fictional business concepts, including a business plan and marketing strategy.
-The game aims to foster the start-up climate in Germany.
-BMWi also supports the federal student company contest (Bundes-Schülerfirmen-Contest).
-Student companies present their business ideas and how their work is organised online.
-The winning student company is awarded a cash prize.
+BMWi, various education ministries in the federal states and education initiatives support the German student entrepreneurship award Deutscher Gründerpreis für Schüler:innen.
+In the online competition, students from year 9 upwards can turn their ideas into fictional business concepts, including a business plan and marketing strategy.
+The business game aims to foster the start-up environment in Germany.